-The Principal’s Representatives in the RF together with the Contractor take part in signing of the DPL for the equipment to be shipped to the NPP site, including the participation in on-site inspections of equipment at the Manufacturers’/Suppliers’ facilities before shipment in terms of the equipment completeness, integrity, proper registration of packages.
+The Principal’s Representatives in the RF together with the Contractor take part in signing of the DPL for the equipment and/ or material to be shipped to the NPP site, including the participation in on-site inspections of equipment at the Manufacturers’/Suppliers’ facilities before shipment in terms of the equipment completeness, integrity, proper registration of packages.

+In order to sign CAB’s DPL by the Principal’s Representatives in the RF, in addition of fulfillment of the requirements stated in this procedure, the process is carried out based on mutual agreement as mentioned in attachment 3 of this procedure.

 The Principal’s Representatives in the RF re-sign the DPL if there is a need for the Contractor to re-issue the previously documented DPL.
 DPL re-issue is possible in case of the necessity to correct the weight and size parameters of the equipment specified in the DPL, in accordance with the clarified data of the forwarder of the Contractor’s port, after the goods/cargo have been received and verified in the port.

 As to common issues

+In order to control and ensure implementation of the contractual obligations by the Contractor and its subcontractor, based on the Principal’s representative request ( by e-mail to Head of Project Management Division of the Contractor), the necessary meetings are to be arranged and held.
+If the request is to conduct the meeting in the subcontractors enterprise, the Contractor takes necessary effort in this regard.

 Meetings with participation of the Principal’s Representatives in the RF are carried out as far as problematic/topical issues are occurred within the frames of a separate topic or a particular problem.

 Depending on the topic of the meeting the structural division to arrange the process of the meeting is determined.